basant0x01/custom-bash-scripts/README.md

-# custom-bash-scripts
+# My Personal custom-bash-scripts
-Here i have added my personal custom bash script for bugbounties
+Here i have added my personal custom bash script for bugbounties.
+You can also use the tools for your testing purpose.